 Birmingham City University is dedicated to transforming the prospects of our learners, inspiring them to become makers and doers.
 We are an integral part of the city in which we are based, with courses shaped by the needs of industry and partnerships with some of the country's leading employers.

-We focus on practice-led, knowledge-based learning, providing you with access to cutting-edge facilities and real-world experience.
-The University enjoys around 50 professional accreditations and has a well-established reputation for delivering in-company training and development programmes.
+The University focuses on practice-led, knowledge-based learning, providing access to cutting-edge facilities and real-world experience.
+We benefit from around 50 professional accreditations and have a well-established reputation for delivering in-company training and development programmes.

 Stats about Birmingham City University

 Whether you have questions about our courses, student life, living in Birmingham, our facilities or any worries you may have about coming to university- the team and our student ambassadors are here to answer them.
 So don't be shy and ask way!

 We've invested £340m in our facilities.
 Whether it's our state-of-the-art Parkside Building which includes the largest concentration of TV studios between London and Salford or the simulated operating theatre and hospital wards at our City South Campus, we're making sure you have the best possible space to learn.
 Our excellent facilities are supported by dedicated careers services, welfare and medical provisions, plus sports teams and the Students’ Union to get involved with.

 Library and study facilities